EricMbouwe/Wotchd/README.md

   </p>
 </p>

-Wotchd is based on a redesign of Twitter.
+Wotchd is a tracker app.
-Is an application to share Wotchd about books, politics, health etc - anything that you can share Wotchd about with people who follow you.

-Additionally to the requirements, I added the following features :
+It is an application to group and track your hours spent on watching your favorite entertenement programs

+Additional features are :
+  - User can delete a program
-  - User can check Likes to the Wotchd
+  - User can update a group and change its icon
-  - Users are presented in 4 modes
-    - All
-    - Most Friendly, those who follow many users
-    - Most Popular, those who are followed by many users
-    - Protagonists, those who have created many Wotchd
-  - Links are everywhere, to users, to Wotchd, to followings apply

 <!-- TABLE OF CONTENTS -->